Universality for transversal Hamilton cycles: Concluding remarks

 Formalising slightly, one can define the \emph{transversal threshold} for a given $m$-edge subgraph $J$ to be the optimal extremal condition (for example a minimum degree or density condition) which, when applied to each graph of an $m$-graph collection $\mbf G$, guarantees a transversal copy of $J$, and the \emph{pattern threshold} to be the optimal extremal condition guaranteeing \emph{all possible} rainbow colour patterns of $J$.
 Clearly the pattern threshold is always at least as large as the transversal threshold, which is in turn at least as large as the classical extremal threshold (by considering many copies of the same host graph as in the introduction).
 In this terminology, Joos and Kim \cite{jooskim} showed that for Hamiltonicity, the extremal and transversal minimum degree thresholds coincide exactly and our result here shows that the pattern threshold is also asymptotically the same.
 On the other hand, the construction given in Section \ref{sec:counterex} shows that the pattern threshold does not coincide exactly with the other two thresholds.
 It would be interesting to establish the location of more transversal and pattern thresholds for different subgraphs and whether they (exactly or asymptotically) coincide, or if there is separation.

 As discussed in the introduction, previous work shows that for many spanning structures in graphs and hypergraphs, the extremal and transversal thresholds asymptotically coincide.
 Montgomery, M\"uyesser and Pehova \cite{mmp} give examples where the pattern and transversal thresholds for graph tilings are asymptotically the same, as well as when they are separated.
 They also give examples of tilings for which there is a separation between the extremal and transversal minimum degree thresholds, as is the case with the edge density threshold for a single triangle.
-Indeed, whilst Mantel's theorem gives that the extremal edge density for containing a triangle is $1/2$, the result in \cite{Aharoni} shows that the transversal threshold is much higher.
+Indeed, whilst Mantel's theorem gives that the extremal edge density for containing a triangle is $1/2$, Aharoni, DeVos, de la Maza, Montejano and \v{S}\'amal~\cite{Aharoni} showed that the transversal threshold is much higher.
 As all rainbow colourings of a triangle are isomorphic, the transversal and pattern thresholds trivially coincide.

 Before discussing further research directions, we also mention that these sorts of questions also make sense in non-extremal settings.
 Indeed, for any condition on a host graph which guarantees the existence of a certain subgraph, one can ask whether applying such a condition to each graph of a graph collection results in (all possible) transversal copies of the desired subgraph, or not.